Sunday, September 4, 2022

 [1] Generic term used for Romanian fairies.

-[2] There have been three or four occasions in my entire life so far when the fairies I am partnering up with presented me with this kind of one way or no way choices.
+[2] There have been three or four occasions in my life so far when the fairies I am partnering up with presented me with this kind of one way or no way choices.
 To be clear, the choice has always been mine.

 [3] The name Fair Folk could be misleading so I shall specify that it is a generic name that I use for a group of fairies that are not all from among the Irish Aos Sidhe, but include Wights and members of the Álfar.